-• The project will support the development of a policy which outlines recovery assistance of the government to the affected households in the event of a disaster.
+The project will support the development of a policy which outlines recovery assistance of the government to the affected households in the event of a disaster.
 The policy will embody the common vision, strategic objectives and modalities of recovery.
-It could delineate inter alia the areas of support, the criteria for selection of beneficiaries, the role of Government officials, the NGOs, private sector partners and other in delivering recovery assistance; dispute resolution, transparency & accountability mechanisms.
+It could delineate inter alia the areas of support, the criteria for selection of beneficiaries, a comprehensive package of support, the role of national and local Government officials, the NGOs, private sector partners and other in delivering recovery assistance; dispute resolution, transparency & accountability mechanisms.
+The policy will also emphasize the need for establishing multiyear work plans for recovery and resilience building of the most vulnerable communities.
+The policy would be aligned with the principles of the NWOW.